 One surefire way retailers can compete with the likes of Amazon is by integrating location data into their tech stack.
 With location data, retailers can understand how customers are behaving in the real world.
 Are they visiting a shoe store after viewing a targeted ad on Instagram?
 Are their visitation patterns to grocery stores higher or lower than last month?
 These are some of the questions location data can answer, which can inform retailers’ marketing activations.

 Location data can go one step further by enabling retailers to predict customer behavior.
-According to a recent study Cuebiq did with 451 Research, 85% of retailers said they wanted to use location data to predict customer behavior.
+According to a study Cuebiq did with 451 Research, 85% of retailers said they wanted to use location data to predict customer behavior.
 At a time when each incremental store visit or online transaction really counts, being able to predict customer behavior matters.

 Want to learn more about how retailers can predict customer behavior?
 Connect with our team.